ljf441/gw-cosmology/README.md

     - This folder contains the original data.
 4. `figures` folder:
     - Empty.
 This is to have a place to save figures to when running the notebooks.
+5. `output` folder:
+    - Empty.
+This is to have a place to save output files to when running the notebooks.

 # how to run without Docker
 This project may also be run outside of a Docker environment.
 To install the necessary packages, please run: